guildai/guild.ai/pages/index.md

     <h4><a href="/docs/intro/#end-to-end-workflow">End-to-end workflow</a></h4>
     <p>

-      Automate your model's complete life cycle, from data collection and pre-processing to training and evaluation to optimization and deployment.
+      Automate your model life cycle from data collection and pre-processing to training and evaluation to optimization and deployment.

       <a class="red-link" href="/docs/intro/#end-to-end-workflow">Learn more</a>.